Culinary Expedition to Rajasthan

 - During their wedding, the bride’s family makes the lentil preparation and all the invites get along with them the bread to eat. “lapsi no khatto’, is traditionally had during their weddings, it’s a sticky broken wheat preparation sweetened with jaggery, and alongside a thin gram flour and yogurt curry, spiced with chilly and mustard.

 - Children here easily handle bows and arrows with precise accuracy.

 - Cooking vessels are mud pots, wooden ladles, khakara leaves, stone grinders and mashers, wooden sticks for pounding grains and spices.

 - They grow coriander, garlic, corn, lentil, wheat, mustard and fenugreek.
 Lots of other local vegetables and fruits are grown wild, which is seasonally consumed.
-Many have medicinal benefits, which are known by the elders of the tribe and they use it as remedy to various illness.
+Many have medicinal benefits, which are known by the elders of the tribe and they use it as a remedy to various illnesses.

 - The women folk go to the jungles to collect roots and tubers for their meal and the dried cattle dung for fuel.

-- Purple foot long, elephant foot and turmeric kind of vegetables are cooked by boiling and are consumed as such.
-On the way back they buy the buttermilk from the financially better tribes who rear cattle herds.
+- Purple yam, elephant foot and turmeric kind of vegetables are cooked by boiling and are consumed as such.
+On the way back they buy the buttermilk from the financially better off tribes, who rear cattle herds.

 - Injured cattle are fed with jaggery and mahua, a springtime fruit to cure internal injuries.

 - Water being scarce, the tribal folks have to travel long distances walking to fetch pots of it.

 I returned back with loads of appreciation for the “bhils”, tribe, and concern for them and their children.
 The learning here was to survive in the worst given scenarios and managing every resource from the woods and nature.
 The sky here was my ceiling and the earth was my bed.